edubruell/ChatRbot/README.md

                .return_history = TRUE,
                .print = FALSE)
 ```
+## Vision

-The chat function can also use image files or capture the last plot in the message it send to Claude:
+The `chat` function can also use image files or capture the last plot in the message it send to Claude:

 ```r
 library(tidyverse)